 Case Size: 42.5 mm, Thickness: 11.8 mm, Lug-to-Lug: 48 mm, Lug Width: 22 mm, Water Resistance: 200 m, Movement: Automatic ETA C07.671, Crystal: Sapphire, Price: $1040

 Longines Aviation BigEye

 The idea of a titanium aviation watch makes quite a bit of sense from a practical standpoint, but it's only been within the last few years that we’ve seen the metal being used by some of the large, upmarket brands.
-Longines use of titanium for their Aviation BigEye is a handsome execution of a pilot watch with it’s black-eyed-blue dial configuration.
+Longines's use of titanium for its Aviation BigEye is a handsome execution of a pilot watch with it’s black-eyed-blue dial configuration.
 As aviation watches tend to be larger than average by design, this piece is actually reasonably sized at 41mm and 14.5mm thick to house the L688 automatic, column wheel chronograph movement.
-The addition of beige lume and clean dial layout gives the BigEye some vintage flair to go along with it’s modern specs.
+The addition of beige lume and the clean dial layout gives the BigEye some vintage flair to go along with its modern elements.